These are some of the mostly commonly asked questions about our practice, the care we provide, and the direct endocrine care model.

 Of course.
 Everyone benefits from a service tailored directly to them.
 That’s why we offer truly custom healthcare.
 We help you proactively maintain good overall health.
 Every visit with us will be thorough, relaxed, and as long as you need to address your endocrine concerns.
 The longer you're our patient, the more we learn about your health and lifestyle, and the better we can help you maintain that health.

 The terms are often mistakenly used interchangeably, but they are not the same.
-Both DPEC and concierge practices charge a periodic fee.
+Both DEC and concierge practices charge a periodic fee.
 However, under the concierge model, this fee only gets you access; that is, it doesn't actually cover any of your care.
 Instead a concierge practice still bills insurance for your visits.
 Under DPEC, your visits are included in your fee, plus you're provided with other incredible benefits like wholesale pricing for some labs and imaging studies, direct digital communication with your doctor, and all the rest.

 Here’s a few articles that profile the direct care approach to medicine:

 The fee covers pediatric endocrine care through office visits with no copay.
 This includes office visits for chronic care with minimal wait times in the office.
 The fee also covers direct communications with your doctor via phone, text, video chat, or email.
-Our patients will also have access to special procedures and some discounted tests not included in the membership fees.
+Our patients have access to special procedures and some discounted tests not included in the membership fees.

 For starters, having such unprecedented direct access to your doctor will reduce hospitalizations and specialty referrals in many cases.
 When those types of care are required, Dr. Ferry will coordinate with your hospitalist and any specialist.